FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Method

 In this paper, we propose a novel video demoiréing method called FPANet (Frequency-based video demoiré using frame-level Post Alignment).
 Following existing work, our model also adopts encoder-decoder architecture, which encodes an input image with moiré to a high-level feature representation, retaining geometric structural information for restoring high-quality images.
 Instead of taking a single image $I_t$ at a certain timestep $t$, our model takes the previous $I_{t-1}$ and the next frame $I_{t+1}$ as well.
 Thus, it takes three consecutive frames as input: $\mathbf{I}=\{I_{t-1}, I_t, I_{t+1}\}$.
 Given this, our model is trained to produce a restored image $P_t$.

-As shown in Figure~\ref{fig:figure1}, our model consists of the following three main components: (i) Frequency Selection Module (FSM), (ii) Cross Scale Fusion Module (CSFM), and (iii) Post Align Module (PAM).
-FSM first converts the incoming spatial-domain features into frequency-domain features, then its amplitude and phase components are separately processed to remove moiré patterns, retaining geometric structural information (Section~\ref{sec:fsm}).
-CSFM processes the spatial information of a given image, effectively capturing multi-scale features for restoring both global and fine-grained features (Section~\ref{sec:csff}).
-Lastly, PAM effectively aligns multiple consecutive frames with reducing visual artifacts (Section~\ref{sec:pam}).
+As shown in Fig.~\ref{fig:figure1}, our model consists of the following two main components: (i) Frequency Selection Fusion (FSF) and (ii) Post Align Module (PAM).
+Our core module, FSF block, leverages spatial-frequency dual-domain features with two submodules: Frequency Selection Module (FSM) and Cross Scale Fusion Module (CSFM).
+FSM first converts the incoming spatial-domain features into frequency-domain features, then its amplitude and phase components are separately processed to remove moiré patterns, retaining geometric structural information (Sect.~\ref{sec:fsm}).
+After processing frequency representation, multi-scale features for restoring both global and fine-grained features are incorporated in FSF using CSFM (Sect.~\ref{sec:csff}).